reserve-protocol/protocol/docs/deployment.md

 - Run the package install - confirm `go version` prints something
 - Add to your bash profile: (i) `export GOPATH=$HOME/go` and (ii) `export PATH=$PATH:$GOPATH/bin`

-Next, delete your local .env file (or rename, temporarily) and run the following from the project root:
+Next, run run the following from the project root:

 ```
-go install github.com/kubetrail/bip39@latest
+go install github.com/kubetrail/bip39@fd599ff6b5589b01e7bf8b394057e8d4c215a680
-bip39 gen > .env.new
+bip39 gen > .env.new [TODO: replace with Matt's golang package]
 ```

-Finally, confirm you have a local file `.env.new` that contains a mnemonic.
+Confirm you have a local file `.env.new` that contains the newly generated mnemonic.
+Send this over signal to other close members on the team.
+This may be necessary to sign messages from the deployer key in the future.

+End state: You have a `.env.new` file that contains a seed phrase, and this seed phrase has been shared securely.

-### Finalize local .env file
+### Finalize .env file

 [Still not screensharing]

-To complete the .env configuration:
+To complete the environment configuration:

 1. Open your local `.env.new` file and set `MNEMONIC` equal to the generated seed phrase.
 1. Add a second entry for `MAINNET_RPC_URL` to be an RPC endpoint, probably from alchemy/infura.